jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - `site-template/systemd/epicsarchiverap-maven.service.in`: the `mariadb.service`
   dependency applies only when the MariaDB backend is selected.
-- MariaDB over UDS (step 2): the driver's `localSocket` needs JNA on the classpath, which the aa-maven WARs do not ship; this step is gated on G12 (aa-maven adds JNA), verified absent at aa-maven `3c96141d`.
+- MariaDB over UDS (step 2): the driver's `localSocket` needs JNA on the classpath, and the WARs built from aa-maven `3c96141d` carry `jna` and `jna-platform` 5.13.0 (G12 Complete 2026-09-21), so this step is not gated.
 - Package list: MariaDB packages for the MariaDB backend, `sqlite3` for SQLite.
 - Documentation.